Dental exam chair where a failed bone graft can be evaluated and fixed.

 The first step is always to figure out what went wrong.
 Once we understand the cause of the failure, we can create a new, targeted plan to get you back on track.
 Modern dentistry has come a long way, and there are multiple effective paths we can take to rebuild the bone in your jaw.
 Our team is here to guide you through the process, from diagnosing the issue to exploring your new treatment options.
 We’ll work together to find the right solution that sets you up for long-term success with your dental implants.

-How We Diagnose a Failed Graft
+How Dentists Diagnose a Failed Graft

 If you suspect something is wrong, the first thing we’ll do is have you come in for a thorough evaluation.
 We’ll start by talking about your symptoms.
 Signs of graft failure often include pain or swelling that doesn’t get better after the first week, a bad taste or smell in your mouth, pus draining from the area, or seeing graft material that looks like sand or salt coming out.